 - Estimated exposure and used patterns: data on cumulative exposure of subjects in clinical trials as well as of patients from marketing exposure for EU and non EU regions.
 If the MAH becomes aware of a pattern of use of the medicinal product considered relevant for the implementation of the safety data, a brief description should be provided; such patterns may include in particular off-label use.

-- Data in summary tabulations: Summary tabulations of serious adverse events from clinical trials as well as summary tabulations of adverse reactions from post-marketing data sources reported during the period covered since the initial MA or since the last renewal until 90 days prior to the renewal submission.
+- Data in summary tabulations: Summary tabulations of serious adverse events from clinical trials as well as summary tabulations of adverse reactions from post-marketing data sources reported during the period covered since the initial MA or since the last renewal until to the DLP of the renewal.

 - Summaries of significant safety and efficacy findings from clinical trials and non-interventional studies during the period covered by the renewal: description of any significant safety findings that had an impact on the conduct of clinical trials or non-interventional studies.
-It should also address whether milestones from post-authorisation safety studies, post-authorisation efficacy studies, studies from the RMP pharmacovigilance plan and studies conducted as condition and specific obligations of the MA, have been reached in accordance with agreed timeframes.
-New data since the DLP of the last PSUR/PBRER up to the DLP of the renewal should be highlighted.
+It should also address whether milestones from post-authorisation safety studies, post-authorisation efficacy studies, studies included in the pharmacovigilance plan of the RMP and studies conducted as condition or specific obligations of the MA, have been reached in accordance with agreed timeframes.
+New data since the DLP of the last PSUR up to the DLP of the renewal should be highlighted.

 - Overview of signals: High level overview of signals for which evaluation was completed during the period covered by the renewal and any action taken or planned; and high level overview of ongoing signals (i.e. that are undergoing evaluation at the DLP of the renewal application) should be provided.
 The information should be provided in tabular format.